 The company’s latest endeavor, prompted by popular demand, is a travel mat.
 With the same stunning art as the standard mats, they weigh less than two pounds, fold up easily, and can be washed in a washing machine.
 The travel mats aren’t out yet, but the IndieGoGo campaign that’s funding them has already raised over 200% of its goal.
 You can still contribute to the campaign to get mats and other prizes delivered next month.
-For the yogi in your life, this will be the ultimate in unique travel gifts.

 View this post on Instagram